-- (1) Have suction available and ensure a patent airway using a BLS airway adjunct (OPA or NPA). - (2) Rate of initial ventilation by single hand bag-valve technique should generally be the following: - (a) For all ages except neonates, 1 breath every 5 seconds (8-12 breaths/min) - (b) For a neonate, 1 breath every 3 seconds (higher rates may be required) - (3) AVOID hyperventilating unless patient exhibits signs of brainstem herniation (e.g., unequal pupils, posturing).
+- (1) Have suction available and ensure a patent airway using a BLS airway adjunct (OPA or NPA). - (2) Rate of initial ventilation by single hand bag-valve technique should generally be the following: - (a) For patients 13 years of age and older, deliver 1 breath every 6 seconds (10 breaths per minute). - (b) For neonates until the 13th birthday, deliver 1 breath every 3 seconds (20 breaths per minute). - (c) For newly born patients (first hour after delivery), refer to Newly Born Protocols 5.2 and 5.3. - (3) AVOID hyperventilating unless patient exhibits signs of brainstem herniation (e.g., unequal pupils, posturing).
 Hyperventilation is associated with increased mortality. - (4) In the absence of contraindications (e.g., CPR or spinal trauma), consider elevating the head of the bed to 30 degrees. - (5) Continuous pulse oximetry shall be used.
 If a sudden drop in SpO2 is observed, assess airway patency and consider obstruction (e.g., tongue, vomitus, blood), poor seal around BVM, and flow of oxygen being administered (LPM).